 One of the key ingredients in the curry paste is galangal, an unfamiliar root that is yet deceptively similar to one of its cousins…

 Galangal (pronounced guh-lang-guh) is often found in Thai, Indonesian, and Malaysian cooking.
 It’s a rhizome – an underground creeping stem of a plant that sends out shooters to create new plants.
 Ginger is also a rhizome, and at first glance you might mistake galangal for ginger.

-Ginger is on the left, above, and galangal on the right.
-You can see how the galangal is a little bigger - it also has a shinier, whiter skin than ginger's soft brown coating.
-It's much, much harder than ginger, too; ginger is usually juicy and soft enough to be grated with a ceramic grater.
+Galangal is a little bigger – it also has a shinier, whiter skin than ginger’s soft brown coating.
+It’s much, much harder than ginger, too; ginger is usually juicy and soft enough to be grated with a ceramic grater.

 Galangal is very hard and woody, although the center is usually a little softer and juicier than its woody exterior.
 Use a very sharp knife to cut it into splinters then grind it with a good spice grinder.

 Galangal also tastes different than ginger.
 It’s more piney and sharp, with a strong citrus scent.
 It gives, oddly, both an earthy note and a higher citrus note to curry pastes and dishes.

 There aren’t many good substitutes for galangal.
 Don’t substitute ginger; they are often both called for in Malaysian and Indonesian recipes anyhow.
 You can find galangal powder which adds a little of its citrus flavor, but it’s not a good substitute for the real thing.
 You can usually find frozen galangal, however, in your Asian grocer’s freezer, if you can’t find fresh.